(Revised: January 15, 2021)

 ARTICLE I: NAME

-The name of this association shall be “Overseas Chinese Environmental Engineers & Scientists Association”, hereinafter referred to as “OCEESA”.
+The name of this association shall be “Overseas Chinese Environmental Engineers & Scientists Association” (also known as OCEESA), hereinafter referred to as the Association.

 ARTICLE II: PURPOSE

 - To enhance the advancement of environmental science, technology, and management